 Next stop should by rights be The Old Duke .
 The Duke is well known for hosting its own jazz festival and quality music almost every night of the week – they also do a rather fine selection of local ales and ciders, so a good place to get any party started!

-Across the road, The Llandoger Trow has lost some of its character, having been taken over by a large brewery and can feel a bit soulless inside.
-Lots of the original features remain though and the outside is still as impressive as ever with it’s mock Tudor exterior.
+Across the road, The Llandoger Trow is currently closed and awaiting new management.
+The outside is still as impressive as ever with it’s mock Tudor exterior.
 The pub was allegedly the birthplace of literary classic ‘Treasure Island’ and you can certainly imagine a fair few interesting characters having propped up the bar over the ages.

 Further down the street is when it starts to get reallly good.
 The King William boasts the rarity of not one but THREE pool tables, and is surrounded by what has come to be known as Bristol’s ‘Beermuda Triangle’ (more like a rhombus these days) – The Famous Royal Navy Volunteer (fantastic beers, cosy chairs and hidden nooks), The Beer Emporium (all the beer!) and Small Bar (come for the beer, stay for the hot dogs).
 Kong’s is also well worth a look in (ping pong!
 Arcade games!
 Table football!)